marcglasberg/asyncredux.com/flutter/miscellaneous/undo-and-redo.md

 # Undo and Redo

-Async Redux makes it easy to add undo and redo features to your app.
+AsyncRedux makes it easy to add undo and redo features to your app.
 The approach is straightforward:

 1. Create a state observer to save states to a history list